slavniyteo/one-line/README.md

 ![One Line Attribute Example](mdsrc/one-line-property-drawer-example.png)

+You can also override protected property `Header` and return `LineHeader.Short` to add a table-like header.
+Sometimes I'll add example with headers.

 ## Attributes

 It is not nice to create additional classes for every data class you want one-linify in Inspector.
 There is a couple of attributes created for make your life better.